-(1) The Company issued unsecured debentures to certain loan holders of Galaxy and other parties as settlement of amounts previously due on the acquisition of Galaxy in 2015.
+The Company issued unsecured debentures to certain loan holders of Galaxy and other parties as settlement of amounts previously due on the acquisition of Galaxy in 2015.
 The original principal amount of the debentures was \$5,650,269 and was originally due on November 20, 2019.
 The debentures have a fixed interest rate of 4% per annum, compounded annually. \$728,000 of such principal was repaid on September 27, 2019.

-In accordance with an amended and restated debenture agreed to between the Company and a debenture holder in the second quarter of 2018: (i) \$3,249,433 of the principal amount of debentures is repayable on November 20, 2021 and is convertible into common shares at a price of C\$0.15 per common share, based on a pre-determined exchange rate; (ii) interest is convertible into common shares, based on a pre-determined exchange rate, at a price equivalent to the greater of C\$0.15 and the Discounted Market Price (as defined by the TSX Venture Exchange) at the time of conversion; (iii) the Company has a right of forced conversion for the principal where the trading price of the common shares exceeds C\$0.15 for 10 consecutive trading days; and (iv) commencing January 1, 2018, interest for a calendar year is due and payable on March 31 of the subsequent year, with the first such payment being due on March 31, 2019.
-The first payment of interest under the rescheduled agreement was made in April 2019.
+In accordance with an amended and restated debenture agreed to between the Company and a debenture holder in the second quarter of 2018: (i) \$3,249,433 of the principal amount of debentures is repayable on November 20, 2021 and is convertible into common shares at a price of C\$0.15 per common share, based on a pre-determined exchange rate; (ii) interest is convertible into common shares, based on a pre-determined exchange rate, at a price equivalent to the greater of C\$0.15 and the Discounted Market Price (as defined by the TSX Venture Exchange) at the time of conversion; (iii) the Company has a right of forced conversion for the principal where the trading price of the common shares exceeds C\$0.15 for 10 consecutive trading days; and (iv) commencing January 1, 2018, interest for a calendar year is due and payable on March 31 of the subsequent year.

 Pursuant to an amending instrument dated September 30, 2019: (i) \$1,672,836 of the principal amount of the debentures is now repayable on November 20, 2021, (ii) such amount of principal is convertible into common shares at a price of C\$0.20 per common share, based on a predetermined exchange rate, with interest on such principal convertible into common shares, based on a pre-determined exchange rate, at a price equivalent to the greater of C\$0.20 and the Discounted Market Price at the time of conversion, subject to acceptance of the TSX Venture Exchange, and (iii) the Company has a right of forced conversion for such principal where the trading price of the common shares exceeds C\$0.20 for 10 consecutive trading days.
-On December 15, 2019 the Company prepaid an additional \$838,486 of the principal and \$12,517 of interest on the debentures subject to this amending instrument.
+On December 15, 2019 the Company prepaid an additional \$838,486 of the principal and \$12,517 of interest on the debentures.